Academic Honesty Policy

 iv. the student may be referred to counselling on academic honesty by academic staff and be directed to appropriate education resources to improve their academic skills.

 b) The first breach occurs when the formal inquiry concludes that there has been no genuine misunderstanding of the requirements of this policy.
 When making a determination of the penalty to impose for a first breach of this policy, the formal inquiry may take into account the severity of the breach, the extent of the academic advantage obtained and any extenuating circumstances submitted on behalf of the student.
-The penalties that may be imposed at the discretion of the formal inquiry are:
+A record will be placed in the Central University Academic Dishonesty Register and the penalties that may be imposed at the discretion of the formal inquiry are:

 i. a reduction of up to 100% of the available mark; or

-ii. the student may be required to re-submit the assessment task or re-sit the examination and the formal inquiry may specify a maximum obtainable mark; and
+ii. the student may be required to re-submit the assessment task or re-sit the examination and the formal inquiry may specify a maximum obtainable mark.

 c) The penalty for a second breach is a mark of zero for the assessment task, a Fail Grade for the course and a further record in the Central University Academic Dishonesty Register.